 In general, as you produce far to reduce costs, you will choose transportation by boat.
 You will produce large quantities, which will be delivered to you in large lots.
 The first implication of the lot size is the impact on the rest of the supply chain.
 Indeed, by receiving at once a large volume of a single reference, how are you going to organize?
 Storage has a significant cost.
 How will you react to a delay in supply, for example to a bad weather during navigation?
 If you rent a warehouse to store these parts, how are you going to size it?
 How will you handle the transportation to bring these parts to your production site?

 Ikea is of course a champion of logistics.
 They optimize the shape of the packaging to put more in the same container, which will be transported by boat or train.
 On the other hand, the variety of products is reduced, so that the offshoring model is profitable with its large lot sizes.

 What is the minimum lot size you need to order for offshoring to be financially attractive?
 What are the impacts on the rest of your supply chain?
-What is the impact of lowering the cost of a part on your entire production?
+How lowering the cost of a part will impact your entire production?

 The cost of an error

 Ikea’s products are quite simple: some molded or machined parts, very standardized.
 The variation is managed with references: a sofa consists of a structure (a reference) and a cover (second reference).
 The complexity lies in the screw kits that come with each piece of furniture.
 If it happens, rarely, to have parts in excess, missing parts are extremely rare.
 Fortunately for Ikea.
 I experienced this situation, on a particular piece: not available in store, it was sent to me by mail, from Sweden.
 Between the cost of the in-store employee, warehouse employee, stock and shipping … This screw cost Ikea more than $ 50, which would greatly reduce the margin made on the furniture , yet very standardized.